Sam Smith (American politician): Early life and education

 Smith was born on July 21, 1922, in Gibsland, Louisiana to Steve and Bernice Smith.
 His father was a Baptist minister and farmer, and his mother was a teacher.
 In 1942, Smith was drafted into the U.S. Army and stationed in Seattle, before serving in the Philippines during World War II.

 At the end of the War, Smith returned to Seattle, and moved to the Central District where he married his wife Marion.
 He went on to receive degrees from Seattle University (Social science, 1951) and the University of Washington (Economics, 1952).
 Smith was the first Black student to enroll at Seattle University, followed by Millie Bown Russell, who graduated before him.

 After college, Smith went to work for the Boeing Company for 17 years.

-Political career

-Washington State Legislature
+Washington House of Representatives

 Smith's political career started in 1956 when he unsuccessfully ran for the Washington House of Representatives for the Washington's 37th legislative district against Republican Charles Stokes.
 In 1958, he challenged Stokes again and won.
 Smith became the fourth African-American to win a seat in the state house, as well as the second from King County.